enformatik/.github/profile/README.md

 —

-*Thank you for creating not just a book, but a mindset.* 🙏
+*Thank you for writing not just a book, but a mindset.*

 ---